Lithuania · History · Chapter 4

 The Road to Independence

 By the early 20th century the Lithuanian national movement was a real political force.
-The Russian Revolution of 1905 opened a brief window of opportunity, and the Great Assembly of Vilnius in 1905 demanded autonomy for Lithuania.
-The clock was ticking.
-Another decade, and the whole edifice would collapse.
-The Russian Empire would fall, and Lithuania would have its chance.
+The Russian Revolution of 1905 opened a brief window of opportunity, and the Great Seimas of Vilnius, held on 4-5 December 1905, demanded autonomy for Lithuania.
+It was a bridge from cultural revival to political independence.
+Another decade, and the whole imperial structure would collapse.
+Lithuania would have its chance.